 8. Antimicrobial properties

-Paddy straw mushroom is a rich source of tannins, flavonoids, triterpenoids, anthraquinones, and alkaloids which acts against different bacteria such as Staphylococcus aureus, Klebsiella pneumonia, Pseudomonas aeruginosa, and Streptococcus pyogenes (13).
+This mushroom is a rich source of tannins, flavonoids, triterpenoids, anthraquinones, and alkaloids which act against different bacteria such as Staphylococcus aureus, Klebsiella pneumonia, Pseudomonas aeruginosa, and Streptococcus pyogenes (13).

 9. Paddy straw mushrooms help in liver protection

-Paddy straw mushrooms (500-1000 mg/kg) contains a high amount of antioxidants which scavenge free radicals from the body and prevent liver destruction by hepatotoxic agents (14).
+Paddy straw mushrooms (500-1000 mg/kg) contain a high amount of antioxidants which scavenge free radicals from the body and prevent liver destruction by hepatotoxic agents (14).